DIET AND ALLERGIES

 There are diets we will try to provide, but may need help.
 Gluten-free foods are increasingly available in France, but still less so than in Britain.
 Coeliacs may need to bring their own bread etc.

 Our chalets are all able to provide one alternative meal at each dinner.
-It may be vegetarian, carnivorous, pescatarian, no red meat, no fish, no salt, no spice etc. Our philosophy is that the minority of guests who eat differently from their fellow-guests should eat as well as the majority, but without detracting from the quality of the majority’s meals.
+It may be vegetarian, carnivorous, pescatarian, no red meat, no fish, no salt, no garlic, no spice etc. Our philosophy is that the minority of guests who eat differently from their fellow-guests should eat as well as the majority, but without detracting from the quality of the majority’s meals.
 This is only possible if the cook puts in extra time, and we ask the minority to pay £25 per person per week for this.
 The money all goes to the chef as a thank you.
 YSE does not keep any of it.
 If a guest just cannot eat one single meal, a simple alternative will be normally be provided without charge.

 The Different Diets supplement is not aimed at vegetarians, but it is probably they who most often end up paying it (though we have had parties where the majority were vegetarians and the meat-eaters paid).
 Be assured: our vegetarian food is not the classic omelette or red pepper stuffed with leftover vegetables.
 It is almost unheard-of for a YSE vegetarian to say that his or her different diet was not worth the £4 per day!